 Your credit card might be able to help.

 Having the right credit card is one of the most important assets in your financial toolbox.
-It can help you travel the world for little to no cost — when it’s safe to do so again — thanks to points, get you discounts on food delivery, and even help you take money off your online shopping purchases.
+It can help you travel the world for little to no cost thanks to points, get you discounts on food delivery, and even help you take money off your online shopping purchases.
 And then several cards offer a benefit that’s often overlooked, but can be very useful: purchase protection.

-Purchase protection can be invaluable in situations like the above, and help save you hundreds, if not thousands, of dollars on items you might not be able to recoup the cost of otherwise.
+Purchase protection can be invaluable in situations like the above, and help save you hundreds, if not thousands, of dollars on items whose cost you might not be able to recoup otherwise.

 Let’s take a closer look at how it works.